hyl3rid/blog/data/blog/veggierice.md

 # Rice with Vegetables

 Rice with vegetables is a simple, quick, healthy and delicious dish.
 It is a complete package that includes both grain and vegetables.
 This recipe is super quick to follow and gives you delicious results.
-Whether it is weekday or weekend, you can enjoy rice with vegetables as the main course along with your favourite side.
+Whether it is weekday or weekend.

 ## Origin of Rice with Vegetables